Corporate Social Responsibility Explained: What It Is & Why It Matters

 Successful Corporate Social Responsibility Examples

-Major companies like Ben & Jerry’s, Target, and Google have successfully implemented CSR strategies that have not only improved their brand awareness but have also resulted in millions of dollars being donated to worthy causes.
+Major companies like Ben & Jerry’s, Target, and Google have successfully implemented CSR strategies that have not only positively impact their brand awareness but have also resulted in millions of dollars being donated to worthy causes.

 Ben & Jerry’s Corporate Social Responsibility Policy